 If your insurance premium went unpaid long enough for your coverage to be canceled, you'll have to apply for a new policy.
 Unfortunately, your rates will likely increase, as car insurance companies charge more for drivers who have had their insurance terminated due to missed payments.
 It's even possible that your previous insurer will not offer you insurance at all, in which case you'll need to go with another company, such as a nonstandard insurer.

-If you miss a payment on your car insurance, you'll receive a legally required notice of cancellation from your insurer.
-This notice may come in the mail or by phone call or email.
+If you miss a car insurance payment, you'll receive a legally required notice of cancellation from your insurer.
+This notice may come in the mail or by a phone call or email.

 You'll usually have 10 to 20 days between the date of the cancellation notice and the date you are no longer covered.
 The exact amount of time differs by state.
-After that, your insurance will officially lapse, and you'll no longer be able to drive your car legally.
+After that, your insurance will officially lapse and you'll no longer be able to drive your car legally.
 In some states, letting your insurance lapse also voids your registration — either right away or a few weeks after your insurance lapses.
-But no matter where you live, the longer you wait before rectifying the problem, the consequences will be.
+But no matter where you live, the longer you wait before rectifying the problem, the greater the consequences will be.
 So make sure you contact your insurance company immediately.

-If your car insurance lapses or is canceled, whether it's because of nonpayment or any other reason, you are likely to face financial ramifications of some kind.
-And the consequences can continue even after you have reinstated your insurance.
+If your car insurance lapses or is canceled, whether it's because of nonpayment or any other reason, you will likely face financial ramifications of some kind.
+The consequences can continue even after you have reinstated your insurance.
 Here are some possible outcomes of missing your car insurance payments.

 - Administrative fees at the DMV: Some states will charge you for even a brief lapse in insurance coverage.
 For example, in New York, drivers have to pay $8 per day for up to 30 days during which their insurance was lapsed, with increased penalties thereafter.